+MCPS G RADUATION REQUIREMENTS

-MCPS GRADUATION REQUIREMENTS ENGLISH 4 credits FINE ARTS 1 credit designated (FA).
+ENGLISH 4 credits

+FINE ARTS 1 credit designated (FA).
 Courses in art, dance, drama/theater, and music that satisfy the FA requirement are designated in the course bulletin.

-HEALTH EDUCATION 0.5 credit 4 credits, including 1 with instruction in algebra aligned with the Maryland High School Assessment for algebra or one or more credits in subsequent mathematics courses for which Algebra 1 is a prerequisite, and 1 with instruction in geometry aligned with the content standards for geometry.
-MATHEMATICS NEW STATE REQUIREMENT FOR STUDENTS GRADUATING IN 2018 AND LATER: Students graduating in 2018 and later must be enrolled in a math course in each year of high school.
+HEALTH EDUCATION 1 credit

+MATHEMATICS 4 credits, including 1 with instruction in algebra aligned with the Maryland High School Assessment for algebra or one or more credits in subsequent mathematics courses for which Algebra I is a prerequisite, and 1 with instruction in geometry aligned with the content standards for geometry.

+MAIHEMAILS NEW STATE REQUIREMENT FOR STUDENTS GRADUATING IN 2018 AND LATER: Students graduating in 2018 and later must be enrolled in a math course in each year of high school.
 This may result in students earning more than 4 credits in math for graduation.

-PHYSICAL EDUCATION 1 credit SCIENCE 3 Next Generation Science Standards (NGSS) credits, including 1 life science credit (BC) and 1 physical science credit (PC).
+PHYSICAL EDUCATION 1 credit

+MCPS GRADUATION REQUIREMENTS 3 Next Generation Science Standards (NGSS) credits, including 1 life science aligned to the Life Science Maryland Integrated Science Assessment, 1 physical science credit and 1 credit in Earth/space science or an NGSS course with the topics of Earth/ space science integrated.
 Courses satisfying this requirement are designated in the course bulletin.

-MCPS GRADUATION REQUIREMENTS SOCIAL STUDIES 3 credits, 1 U.S. History credit; 1 World History credit; and 1 National, State, and 1 Local Government credit required.
+SOCIAL STUDIES 3 credits, 1 U.S. History credit; 1 World History credit; and 1 National, State, and 1 Local Government credit required.
 TECHNOLOGY EDUCATION (TE) 1 credit designated TE.
 Courses satisfying this requirement are designated in the course bulletin.
-ELECTIVES: OPTION 1 OPTION 2 The additional credits required for graduation may be fulfilled by 1 of the following three options 2 credits in a world language, which may include American Sign Language AND 2.5 credits in elective courses Complete a state- approved program of study (POS) AND a minimum of 0.5 credit in elective courses or more depending on POS STUDENT SERVICE LEARNING (SSL) 75 service-learning hours The SSL requirement is prorated for students enrolling in MCPS for the first time after Grade 6.
-Unito data graduation requirements by class may be found at
+ELECTIVES: OPTION 1 OPTION 2 The additional credits required for graduation may be fulfilled by 1 of the following three options 2 credits of the same world language, which may include two credits of American Sign Language AND 2 credits in elective courses Complete a state- approved program of study (POS) AND a minimum of 0.5 credit in elective courses or more depending on POS STUDENT SERVICE LEARNING (SSL) 75 service-learning hours The SSL requirement is prorated for students enrolling in MCPS for the first time after Grade 6.
+Up-to-date graduation requirements by class may be found at www.montgomeryschools md.org/curriculum/graduation-requirements. as px.

-Up-to-date graduation requirements by class may be found at www.montgomeryschoolsmd.org/curriculum/graduation-requirements.aspx.